visgl/deck.gl/docs/api-reference/core/layer.md

 Arguments:
 - `overrideProps` (Object, optional) - layer props to update.

+Remarks:
+- When using React, instead of calling `layer.clone(...)` you should construct a new layer instance on every render.
+Instead of the above, use `const updatedLayer = new ScatterPlotlayer({...props, ...overrideProps})` each time (both initialization and re-rendering).

 ##### `setState`

 Used to update the layers [`state`](/docs/api-reference/core/layer.md#state) object.
 Calling this method will also cause the layer to rerender.